aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 ### Serverless Framework Tutorial
 The primary focus here is learning how to use the serverless framework to provision the necessary services for our backend application.

-You may notice that some reference materials are from the official Cloudformation documentation and others from Serverless.
-That is because for various things, there is a 1:1 overlap in syntax (i.e. specifying <b>resources:</b>).
+You may notice that some reference materials are from the official Cloudformation and others from Serverless.
+That is because for various things, there is a 1:1 overlap in syntax that Serverless relies on Cloudformation for documentation  (i.e. specifying <b>resources:</b>).

 If you wish to know more, visit the <a target="_blank" href="https://serverless.com/framework/docs/">serverless website</a>.
 You will notice that there are adaptations for Azure, Google Cloud, AWS and so forth.
 Since we are using AWS, you should look there.